LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency

 }

-$ w_1 $ is calculated based on a simple intuition as follows.
+$ w_1 $ is calculated as follows.
 We locate the slot where the UE is ready to send the scheduling request.
-Then we identify the next slot in which the scheduling request can be sent. {
+Then we identify the next slot in which the scheduling request can be sent.
+For $i \in \{0, \ldots, T'-2\}$ we have the following cases: